 As you browse the features, you will find that we follow trains of thought and journeys inspired by Cassidy's work and the people he portrayed, as well as offering what biographical information we can discover, and illustrating and describing as many of his works as we can locate.
 We hope you find something of interest.

-Special thanks to everyone who has helped with research and shown interest, especially Doug Cassidy, John Canner, John Doyle, Frances Lee Gargan, Sheila Crehan, Sheila Dewsbury, and all the archivists at the John Rylands Library.
+Special thanks to everyone who has helped with research and shown interest, especially Doug Cassidy, John Canner, John Doyle, Frances Lee Gargan, Sheila Crehan, Sheila Dewsbury, and the archivists and publications team at the John Rylands Library.

-Cassidy, magician and balloon sculptor, you want www.johncassidy.com)
+John Cassidy, magician and balloon sculptor, you want www.johncassidy.com.